-- 3.1 Novice Single Pony Open Single Pony Novice Single Horse Open Single Horse Combined Multiples to include (Pony or Horse) Pair, Tandem, Pony Unicorn, and Pony Team Classes may be divided or amalgamated according to entries aiming for a minimum of three in a class at the organiser's discretion.

-Junior and Small Pony classes may be run at the organiser's discretion if numbers permit.
+- 3.1 Novice Single Pony Open Single Pony Novice Single Horse Open Single Horse Combined Multiples to include (Pony or Horse) Pair, Tandem, Pony Unicorn, and Pony Team Classes may be divided or amalgamated according to entries aiming for a minimum of three in a class at the organiser's discretion. - A Junior class may be run at the discretion of organisers but will be included in the appropriate class for the Points League Junior and Small Pony classes may be run at the organiser's discretion if numbers permit.
 Drivers will be included in their championship class for the points league. - 3.2 A 'Club' class may be held at the discretion of the organisers.
 This is intended for newcomers to the sport or new horses.
 It does not count towards qualification for the championships and rules may be relaxed for this class.
 A groom is allowed to prompt the driver for precision and paces test.
-The driver must be a member of ICD or another affiliated club or have appropriate insurance before competing. - 3.3 Small pony drivers at a qualifier event compete in Novice Pony or Open Pony local class unless numbers justify running Small Pony class(es).
-The organiser will determine which local class according to the driver's class.
-Novice Juniors compete in Novice locally except where a local event has a large enough entry to support Novice and Novice Junior classes.

-3.4 CLASSES AT THE BRITISH CHAMPIONSHIPS ONLY
+The driver must be a member of ICD or another affiliated club or have appropriate insurance before competing. - 3.3 Where Small pony drivers at a qualifier event compete in Novice Pony or Open Pony local class unless numbers justify running Small Pony class(es). ₹The organiser will determine which local class according to the driver's recordclass.
+Novice Juniors compete in Novice locally except where a local event has a large enough entry to support Novice and Novice Junior classes. - 3.4 CLASSES AT THE BRITISH CHAMPIONSHIPS ONLY